This post is also available in: Italiano (Italian)

 I traveled as a penniless person; now I am definitely better off, but I want to do a lot of it.
 By nature, I need certainty, so I thought it was better to have a steady job that paid well and travel on vacations for life than to travel the world picking up pennies with low-paying jobs.

-I’ve lived abroad and know a lot of people who have; if you pick tomatoes 7 days out of 7 you put little money away to travel, and if you have a day off, you stay at home and let your bones breathe.
-I then want to see both cheap and expensive places; great to eat for 2 euros in Thailand, but how can you not occasionally try the trattorias of Italy?
+I’ve lived abroad and I know a lot of people who have done it, If you pick tomatoes 7 days out of 7 you put little money away to travel, and if you have a day off, you stay at home and let your bones breathe.
+I then want to see both cheap and expensive places; great to eat for 2 euros in Thailand, but how can’t you occasionally try the trattorias of Italy?
 Can anyone, with today’s technology, live remotely?
 Okay, good, but it takes a lot of talent, percentage-wise how many are there in the world?

 When I retire or win the lottery, I think I’ll sell my house and never stay again, maybe buy an RV; do all the walking I can and around the world with an open ticket, but who can say for sure?